eddyhdzg/leetcode-typescript-solutions/Readme.md

 Leetcode profile - [leetcode.com/eddyhdzg/](https://leetcode.com/eddyhdzg/)

 I had 143 problems solved before I actually started to save my problems on August 1,2020.

-Btw I actually submit js solutions because there is a bigger community and I want to see how my code performs in comparison with other submissions.
+Btw I actually submit .js solutions because there is a bigger community and I want to see how my code performs in comparison with other submissions.

 ### Download typescript